srozemuller/rozemuller_blog/content/blog/2021-11-22-install-winget-applications-using-microsoft-endpoint-manager/index.md

 ```

 ![image-9](image-9.png)
-After login, we are creating the Winget Win32 application in Microsoft Endpoint Manager.
+After login, we are creating the Winget Win32 application in Microsoft Intune.
 I created a script that allows me to provide multiple YAML manifest files.
 In the script below, I configured Google Chrome as a Win32 application.

 ```powershell